fssa-batch3/vignesh.ramachandran__web_project/README.md

 - Scenario 1: Successfully purchase a Menu/Category
     - Steps:
         1. Log in as a buyer.
+        2. click the "cart" in the nav bar.
-        2. Navigate to the cart page.
+        3. It navigate to the cart page.
+        4. click the "order" button which menu you want to order.
         3. Select required Menu/Category to Order.
         4. Enter the Delivery date and No.of.guest.
         5. Click the "Order" button.